 - Improving React Native performance with high-order components

-Why you should think twice before picking external library
+Think twice before picking external library

 This type of ecosystem has many advantages, but also some serious drawbacks.
 One of them is that developers can find it hard to choose from multiple libraries supporting the same use case.